NATHALIEBENARROCH/m1-1-htmlcss--html/workshop/exercise-1/1-questions.md

   </input>
 </form>

 ## Q4 - Can a button be a child of a button?

 no because a button must be the parent of a link.

 ## Q5 - What is the most generic tag you can use?

 the head tag
 body tag
 footer tag

 ## Q6 - What do the following achronyms stand for?

-a) `a` znchor tag
+a) `a` anchor tag

 b) `ol` ordered lists